Major edits/changes from recent updates marked in blue!

 Thank you for reading my guide and I hope this helps you a lot.

-SPECIAL THANKS TO THOSE WHO HAVE OFFERED CONSTRUCTIVE ADVICE OR SUGGESTED THINGS THAT I HAVE INTEGRATED INTO THE GUIDE!
+SPECIAL THANKS TO THOSE WHO HAVE OFFERED CONSTRUCTIVE ADVICE OR SUGGESTED THINGS THAT I HAVE INTEGRATED INTO THE GUIDE (or was at one point in the guide)!

 Mathog - Corrected some errors and false information that I had previously included